Camp Verde Bugle

 Sports

-Camp Verde High School Athlete of the Week: Tanna Decker
+Camp Verde High School Athlete of the Week: Abe Gonzalez

-CAMP VERDE – Though she’s been playing basketball since Parks and Rec’s grasshopper league, 14-year-old Tanna Decker was “just expecting” to play on Camp Verde High School’s junior varsity team this year.January 19, 2017
+CAMP VERDE – A shade shy of six feet, Camp Verde High School’s Abe Gonzalez is a good height for a 15-year-old.
+Playing on the school’s varsity basketball squad as a freshman, it’s not so much his height that has him set as the school’s starting shooting guard.
+It’s his ability to dribble, pass, shoot – and defend.January 26, 2017

 Opinions